 Unfortunately, many property owners today find themselves owning a condemned house, where it has become structurally unsound due to a lack of significant structural repairs over a period of time, or for some other reason.

 What is a Condemned House?

-Houses get condemned because the government steps in and deems them uninhabitable.
-They have seized the property, and it is considered to be unsafe.
-Please note that it takes more than just vacating a property to call it condemned.
-There could be many reasons, such as:
+Houses get condemned, because the government steps in and deems them uninhabitable.
+They seize the property, as it is considered to be unsafe.
+There could be many reasons as to why this happens, such as:

-· The house could have serious damage from termites or other pests.
+- The house could have serious insect damage from termites or other pests

-Local government officials have been known to condemn houses to suit their own plans as well.
-For example, let’s say they want to do construction on your street, or maybe the government has made plans to do improvements in the community.
+Local government officials have been known to condemn houses to suit their own plans, as well.
+For example, they want to do construction on your street, or maybe the government has made plans to do improvements in the community.
 Both of these can result in homes being condemned.

 What Happens When a House is Condemned?

-Owning a condemned house can be incredibly stressful.
-Not only do have you to bear the weight of the financial burden, but you also have to worry about a long legal battle.
-The best thing you can do is to sell your house as soon as possible, but that can be challenging when it’s condemned or about to be condemned.
+The best thing you can do is to sell your house as soon as possible, but that can be challenging when it’s either condemned or about to be condemned.

 Selling Your Condemned Home to an Investor